 Why take a motorcycle safety course?

 There are certain risks that are unique to motorcycle riders.
-Every part of the rider’s body is exposed, and unless it’s covered by heavy safety gear, quite vulnerable.
+Every part of the rider’s body is exposed — and unless it’s covered by heavy safety gear — quite vulnerable.
 Additionally, motorcycles are smaller than cars and therefore harder to see, posing a risk for riders in heavy traffic or with distracted drivers.
 The level of skill required to ride a motorcycle at high speeds is different than the skill required to drive a car fast; forces of gravity and inertia affect a biker’s body far more than a driver’s.

 Educated drivers and riders make for safer drivers and riders.
 A motorcycle safety course ensures that a biker is as knowledgeable as possible about the varying hazards he may face on the road.
 There are also tangible benefits to taking a safety course.
 Some states require it to obtain your motorcycle license.
 Some states will consider whether a biker has completed such a course when assessing fault in an accident.
 And in some cases, it may affect your motorcycle insurance rates.

-Find the Right Motorcycle Safety Course
+How to Find a Motorcycle Safety Course Near Me

-Motorcycle Road Safety: Whose Job Is It?
+Motorcycle Safety: Whose Job Is It?

 Opponents of mandatory helmet laws advocate strongly for increased education and awareness on the road.
 While a good, solid helmet is probably not easily replaced by knowledge, the more educated you can be, the better (and safer) you’ll be on your bike.